cicero-violate/MMSB/tools/mmsb-analyzer/README.md

 ### Julia Analyzer Script

-The Julia helpers now live under `tools/mmsb-analyzer/src/julia/`.
-The CLI defaults to `--julia-script ./src/julia/analyzer.jl`.
+The Julia helpers now live alongside the Rust sources under `tools/mmsb-analyzer/src/`.
+The CLI defaults to `--julia-script ./src/analyzer.jl`.
 When the Julia runtime is unavailable (e.g. in restricted environments), the analyzer automatically falls back to an internal parser so the reports continue to include Julia modules, structs, and functions.